Plitvice Lakes National Park: Routes and distances

-The nearest airports are Zadar, Zagreb and Rijeka.
-The nearest train stations are Josipdol and Plaški, although no direct bus connection from these train stations to the lakes exists.
-Using public transport the lakes can easily be reached by direct bus lines from Zagreb, Karlovac, Zadar or Split.

 The area of Plitvice Lakes National Park extends across two political subdivisions or counties (Croatian županija).
 Its 296.85 km2 area is divided between Lika-Senj County (90.7 percent) and Karlovac County (9.3 percent), hence the national park authority is under national jurisdiction.
 The overall water body area is about 2 km2.
 The two largest lakes, Prošćansko jezero and Kozjak, cover about 80 percent of the overall water body area.
 These lakes are also the deepest, with a depth of 37 and 47 m respectively.
-On Lake Kozjak, low-noise and ecologically friendly electric boats are being used.
 None of the other lakes in the park exceeds 25 m in depth.
-The altitude drop from the first lake to the last is 133 m.
+The elevation drop from the first lake to the last is 133 m.

-The 16 lakes that can be seen from the surface are grouped into the 12 Upper Lakes (Gornja jezera) and the four Lower Lakes (Donja jezera).

-The highest waterfalls are the Large Waterfall (kroat.
-Veliki slap) at the end of the Lower Lakes, over which the Plitvica river falls, and Veliki Prstavac at the Upper Lakes.

-Within the national park area there are 19 small settlements.
-Altogether they form the Plitvice Lakes municipality (Croatian općina Plitvička Jezera).
-The municipality is part of Lika-Senj County.
-The seat is located in Korenica.

-The Plitvice Lakes area has always been regarded as part of the historic regions of Lika and Kordun.
-During the Ottoman Wars, the region was part of the Croatian Military Frontier that was under direct control of the Habsburg Council of War.